Vince McMahon sex trafficking scandal

 In January 2024, Vince McMahon, long-time owner of World Wrestling Entertainment (WWE), was alleged by Janel Grant, a former WWE employee, to have sexually trafficked and assaulted her at WWE's corporate headquarters in Stamford, Connecticut.
-The scandal–one of many sexual misconduct allegations surrounding McMahon–resulted in McMahon's removal as executive chairman of TKO Group Holdings.
+The scandal—one of many sexual misconduct allegations surrounding McMahon—resulted in McMahon's resignation as executive chairman of TKO Group Holdings.

 Background

-Vince McMahon is a professional wrestling promoter who bought his father Vincent J. McMahon's promotion —then called the World Wrestling Federation (WWF)— in 1982.
-Under McMahon's ownership, WWF underwent an aggressive national expansion during the 1980s professional wrestling boom which effectively made the WWF the leading professional wrestling promotion in the United States and, later, the world.
-WWF was later renamed to World Wrestling Entertainment, and later still, simply referred to as WWE.
+Vincent K. McMahon is a professional wrestling promoter who bought his father Vincent J. McMahon's promotion—then called the World Wrestling Federation (WWF)—in 1982.
+Under McMahon's ownership, WWF underwent an aggressive national expansion during the 1980s professional wrestling boom, which effectively made the WWF the leading professional wrestling promotion in the United States and later the world.
+WWF was later renamed to World Wrestling Entertainment, and later simply referred to as WWE.
 In June 2022, WWE's board of directors started investigating a $3 million hush money payment, and the board found that McMahon had made $12 million in payments to four women, two of whom alleged sexual misconduct against McMahon.
-This was not the first time McMahon had been publicly accused of sexual misconduct: in 1992, former WWF referee Rita Chatterton alleged McMahon raped her in 1986; and in 2006, a tanning salon employee in Boca Raton, Florida, alleged that McMahon had sexually harassed and groped her.
+This was not the first time McMahon had been publicly accused of sexual misconduct.
+In 1992, former WWF referee Rita Chatterton alleged McMahon raped her in 1986; and in 2006 a tanning salon employee in Boca Raton, Florida, alleged that McMahon had sexually harassed and groped her.

-As a result of the investigation, McMahon retired in July 2022 as CEO of WWE, but still remained its largest shareholder.
+As a result of the investigation, McMahon retired in July 2022 as CEO of WWE but still remained its largest shareholder.
 McMahon was succeeded as CEO by his daughter Stephanie McMahon and company president Nick Khan.
-In November 2022, WWE's internal investigation into the hush money payments was completed, but the company did not publicly disclose its results.
+In November 2022, WWE's internal investigation into the hush money payments was completed; the company did not publicly disclose its results.
 In January 2023, McMahon exited retirement and returned as executive chairman of WWE amid rumours that the company would be sold; McMahon's public statement also referred to WWE's ongoing negotiations regarding its media rights.
 In September 2023, WWE officially merged with mixed martial arts promotion Ultimate Fighting Championship (UFC) to create TKO Group Holdings, of which McMahon was appointed executive chairman.

 Initial complaint

-On January 25, 2024, former WWE employee Janel Grant filed a lawsuit in the United States District Court for the District of Connecticut against WWE, McMahon, and former WWE head of talent relations John Laurinaitis alleging that McMahon had sexually assaulted and trafficked her, and sought to have a non-disclosure agreement (NDA) relating to the conduct voided, both under the auspices of the Speak Out Act, which makes such NDAs illegal and unenforceable, and nullified by McMahon's refusal to follow the contracted obligations within the NDA.
+On January 25, 2024, former WWE employee Janel Grant filed a lawsuit in the U.S. District Court for the District of Connecticut against WWE, McMahon, and former WWE head of talent relations John Laurinaitis alleging that McMahon had sexually assaulted and trafficked her, and sought to have a non-disclosure agreement (NDA) relating to the conduct voided, both under the auspices of the Speak Out Act, which makes such NDAs illegal and unenforceable, and nullified by McMahon's refusal to follow the contracted obligations within the NDA.

 Grant, a former paralegal who lived in the same apartment block as McMahon, was offered employment with WWE in 2019 after the death of her parents.
 During the course of her employment, Grant alleged that McMahon recruited individuals, most notably Laurinaitis, for the purpose of sexual relations with her.
 Of the alleged conduct, Grant made several noteworthy allegations, including: